 With zero hysteresis, the output is true when in1 > in0.
 With nonzero hysteresis, the output switches on and off at two different values, separated by distance hyst around the point where in1 = in0.
-Keep in mind that floating point calculations are never absolute and it is wise to always set hyst if you intend to use equal constant - Use a parameter to set the value of a pin loadrt constant [count=N|names=name1[,name2...]]
+Keep in mind that floating point calculations are never absolute and it is wise to always set hyst if you intend to use equal constant.N (requires a floating-point thread)

-constant.
-N (uses floating-point)